 An intense and brutal track, Teenage Wh*re was the first track to be released from their debut album.
 The song failed to make a splash in the US but did rather well on the other side of the Atlantic, charting at number one on the UK Indie Charts.

 The track is characteristic of the band’s early sound, which blends punk, grindcore, and noise rock.
 As such, it’s an extreme and abrasive song, full of grimy, gritty, and thrashing guitars.
-Fans of the band’s later work will get quite a surprise listening to early works like this, which is scratchy and nasty (in a good way) when compared to their lush, post-Celebrity Skin sound.
+Fans of the band’s later work will get quite a surprise listening to early works like this, which is scratchy and nasty (in a good way) compared to their lush, post-Celebrity Skin sound.

 # 6 – Reasons to Be Beautiful